Provincie-Zuid-Holland/Provincie-Zuid-Holland-PZH-Wooverzicht/README.md

 In this section limitations of the current application will be listed.

-1. At the moment chromaDB is used.
+1. At the moment a local version of chromaDB is used.
 This is a 'lightweight' database most used for local development and prototyping.
 The speed of the database/retrieval of relevant vectors is reduced with large amounts of data.
 2. This implementation can only handle PDFs with text in them.
 No OCR is used.
 3. This implementation can not handle 'too' large Woo-requests.
 When scraping a request it is downloaded into memory before being stored on the server.
 This means you can only download requests as big as the availible memory.
 4. Woo-documents are split up into chunks before they are vectorised.
 This can cause bias because bigger documents can be over-represented in the database.
 E.g. a document of 1000 characters gets one chunk in the database, but a document of 10.000 characters ten 10 chunks.